ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 18. ADDED Astralities Fluffy Ears.
 19. Reduced the overall amount of XP required to reach level 20.
 20. ADDED Lagardia's Arcane Presets.
+21. ADDED Druid Wildshape Weapons and Gear by Syrchalis.
+22. ADDED Ursa Noctua, Sins of Ambition, Oaken Keeper, and Jeweled Weaver (with custom Listo patches to alter the distribution/balance).
+23. Thorough investigation into files that have been marked "ignore update" in MO2 and actually do need updates, as well as uninstalled/unused mods that MO2 thinks you should still download for fun.

 ## Listonomicon v4.4
 Save safe?
 No.